City ID: Caller Information Operation

 The City and State information is determined by referencing the area code and exchange (NPA-NXX) of the calling party's telephone number using a database stored locally on the mobile phone.
 This database is updated as new area codes and exchanges are introduced.

 The City ID application is integrated into the firmware of mobile phones, providing city and state (or country) information to the phone application for native display on the incoming call screen, call logs, and outgoing call screen.

-City / State Identification
+History

+Alltel introduced City ID in May 2007 on selected mobile phones, initially including the LG AX275.
+The application matched incoming numbers to the city and state where the number was registered and displayed that information with the incoming call.

+Verizon Wireless introduced City ID in 2008, initially on the LG Voyager.

+In 2010, Transaction Network Services agreed to acquire Cequint.
+Contemporary trade coverage described Cequint as a Seattle-based company offering caller ID products to mobile operators, with City ID as its initial product and a second-generation caller ID service under development that included caller-name delivery.

 The city and state information provided by the City ID service is based on the area code and exchange in which the phone is registered.
 For land-line phones, this information is a reliable method for determining the phone's originating calling office or switch (the exchange).
 For mobile phones, this information is potentially less useful because mobile phones often operate outside of their originally registered area code and exchange area.